PostHog/posthog.com/contents/blog/new-pricing.md

 For most people, it only requires a simple config change to include `process_persons: "identified_only"` in the initialization of your JavaScript Web SDK or snippet.

-This will track anonymous traffic without person profiles, and start collecting person information any time an identifying action is taken (i.e. using `identify()`, `group()`, setting person properties with `$set`, etc).
+This will track anonymous traffic without person profiles, and start collecting person data any time an identifying action is taken (i.e. using `identify()`, `group()`, setting person properties with `$set`, etc).

 You can get more details on this and other use cases, like server-side events, in our [persons documentation](/docs/data/persons).

 ## What's the downside?

-When sending events without person information, you cannot:
+When sending events without person data, you cannot:

 - Filter on persons (e.g. an individual user)
 - Create cohorts filtered on person properties (e.g. paying vs non-paying users)